Skip to content

 Helper Namespace Purpose

-assert-path-equals / assert-db-equals re-frame.test-support (assert-path-equals path expected-val) for a path check, (assert-db-equals expected-db) for a full-db check.
-Both shapes accept a trailing {:frame ...} opt.
+assert-path-equals re-frame.test-support (assert-path-equals path expected-val) for a path check; accepts a trailing {:frame ...} opt.
 Mismatch fires a clojure.test/is-style failure (delivered via do-report).
-The assert-*-equals fn-family shares a name root with the :rf.assert/* event-vector family (:rf.assert/path-equals, :rf.assert/sub-equals, …) used inside a Story :script block — that surface lives in Spec 007 §Play functions (:rf.assert/* is registered, enumerable, and reserved under :rf.assert/* per Conventions §Reserved namespaces).
+For a full-db check there is no dedicated fn — compare directly: (is (= expected-db (rf/app-db-value f))). assert-path-equals shares its name root with the :rf.assert/path-equals event-vector (one of the :rf.assert/* family — :rf.assert/sub-equals, …) used inside a Story :script block — that surface lives in Spec 007 §Play functions (:rf.assert/* is registered, enumerable, and reserved per Conventions §Reserved namespaces).
 The fn-side is the in-process clojure.test sync surface (reports via do-report); the event-side is dispatches handled by the story library's test runner (rendered as a checked-step list in dev/docs, fail loudly in test mode, simulation breakpoints in agent mode).
 Same intent (db-shape assertion), shared path-equals root so a reader navigating between the two surfaces does not need a translation table — see 007 §Play functions.

 poll-until re-frame.test-support (poll-until pred) / (poll-until pred opts) — bounded-deadline poll for (pred) to be truthy.
 JVM returns the truthy value synchronously (throws ex-info carrying :rf.error/id :rf.error/poll-until-timeout, the canonical discriminator per Spec 009, on timeout); CLJS returns a js/Promise that resolves with the truthy value or rejects on timeout.
 Opts: :timeout-ms (default 2000), :interval-ms (default 5), :label (string/keyword for the timeout message).
 Replaces incidental fixed Thread/sleep N / js/setTimeout whose intent is "wait for an observable state change" — NOT for timer-semantics tests (grace-period elapse, throttle/debounce window, "prove a thing did NOT happen within window N"); those should keep their sleep and annotate that intent locally.

-snapshot-registrar, restore-registrar!, with-fresh-registrar, make-reset-runtime-fixture re-frame.test-support Snapshot/restore the registrar (and per-process state — frames, flows, schemas, trace listeners) around a test or fixture.
-The standard :each fixture for re-frame2 test suites. make-reset-runtime-fixture is a factory: (make-reset-runtime-fixture opts) → fixture-fn returns the fn used in (use-fixtures :each ...); the make-… prefix marks the call shape (contrast with-fresh-registrar, which takes a thunk and runs it directly).
+snapshot-registrar, restore-registrar!, make-reset-runtime-fixture re-frame.test-support Snapshot/restore the registrar (and per-process state — frames, flows, schemas, trace listeners) around a test or fixture.
+The standard :each fixture for re-frame2 test suites. make-reset-runtime-fixture is a factory: (make-reset-runtime-fixture opts) → fixture-fn returns the fn used in (use-fixtures :each ...); the make-… prefix marks that it returns a fixture fn rather than running a body itself.
+For an ad-hoc bracket, compose snapshot-registrar / restore-registrar! in a try / finally.
 The four-rung granularity ladder is documented in §Fixture-granularity ladder.

 expand-tree, find-by-attr / find-all-by-attr / find-by-attr-prefix, find-by-testid / find-all-by-testid / find-by-testid-prefix, attrs, children, text-content, extract-handler, invoke-handler, testid re-frame.test-helpers Hiccup-walk view-assertion surface — call the view-fn directly, walk the returned hiccup, assert on content or invoke a handler.
 JVM-runnable; no JSDOM, no React, no act().
+The single-frame e2e shape composes these with make-reset-runtime-fixture + poll-until.
 Full inventory and contract: §View-assertion helpers.

 This is the full surface.
 Anything else a test needs is composed from dispatch-sync / app-db-value / compute-sub / machine-transition directly — there is no hidden helper layer.